thijsbekke/OctoPrint-Pushover/README.md

 ## Features

+This plugin supports the following features

+- Send notifications on an interval (percent or time)
-The newest feature is image's !
-It is now possible to receive an capture of your camera with your notifications.
+- Include a capture of your camera with your notifications
-This plugin can send a notification with Pushover on the following events; Print done, Print failed and Print paused.
-In the settings dialog beside the user key you can specify the devices, priority of the notifications and a sound.
+- Temperature reached
+- Print done
+- After first couple of layer
+- Print Failed
+- Print Started
+- Printer is Waiting
+- Printer Shutdown
+- Print Paused
+- Alert Event (M300)
+- Panic Event (M112)
+- Error Event
+- Limit to specific devices

-This plugin will also append an url to your octoprint instance with the notification.
+This plugin will also append an url to your OctoPrint instance with the notification.
+If you are missing a feature you can create an [issue](https://github.com/thijsbekke/OctoPrint-Pushover/issues) or you are welcome to contributing by creating a pull request.

 ### Priority